garym247/Notes/NugetNotes.md

 - lists all the nuget packages (all versions) available on the package manager http://ecclefechan.indigovision.com/nuget

 `nuget sources Add -Name "IndigoVision Nuget Server" -Source http://ecclefechan.indigovision.com/nuget`
-- adds a package source for the nget packages.
+- adds a package source for the nuget packages.